 Personally I just use a regular towel.
 I simply bend over, drape my hair down towards the floor, place a towel on the back of my skull and drape it over my head towards the ground.
 Then I twist the towel around my hanging hair and tuck the “wrapped” locks behind my head.

 Using this drying method helps you in a couple ways.
-First, you want to avoid the friction and static buildup caused by rubbing it dry, that’s a virtual frizz machine.
+First, you want to avoid the friction and static buildup caused by rubbing it dry, that’s a virtual curly hair frizz machine.